 Why You Should Read It

-In I’m Thinking of Ending Things, the story begins with a woman contemplating her relationship with her boyfriend while on a trip to his parents’ house in the country.
-As they journey through the way to the house, strange and bizarro happenings unfold, leaving her uncertain about whether to end things or not.
+Story of the I’m Thinking of Ending Things begin with a woman contemplating her relationship with her boyfriend.
+During on a trip to his parents’ house in the country.
+The journey leads them to an amazing house where strange and bizarre things begin to unfold, leaving her unsure whether she should end it all or not.
 The plot is full of unsettling moments that lead to a mind-bending conclusion.

 The book’s weird and unnerving atmosphere will keep you hooked from start to finish.
 It feels like a trippy, disorienting experience, similar to an A24 movie vibe.
 Fans of Netflix adaptations may already be familiar with the film.
 But even if the adaptation didn’t quite live up to expectations, the story itself is worth reading.
 The key pieces of the plot will leave you thinking long after you finish, and the experience of reading it is truly unique.